 Hire help as needed.
 Don’t expect that you can do everything on your own, the way you used to.
 And you shouldn’t have to.
 Part of the purpose of hiring a personal injury lawyer is to make sure you have enough money to care for your child’s extended needs.
 And that money shouldn’t just cover acute medical care, but care related to well-being.

 Caring for a child with a permanent disability can certainly be challenging, especially at first.
 However, remember your goal is to integrate these changes into a “new normal” for your home.
-The more ways you can find to accommodate and work around these challenges, the more at ease your family can become with it.
+The more ways you can find to accommodate and work around these challenges, the more at ease you helping the family return to normal can become with it.

 What are the right and wrong ways to install a child car seat?